 Full-time MBA candidates are invited to apply for the fellowship in the fall quarter of their first year at Kellogg.
-Applications are managed entirely by the student leadership of the Kellogg Board Fellows Program, which hosts a variety of informational sessions for interested students prior to the application period; the student leadership is also available to answer questions via e-mail at: firstname.lastname@example.org
+Applications are managed entirely by the Kellogg Board Fellows student leadership team.
+The student leaders host a variety of informational sessions for interested students prior to the application period and are available to answer questions via e-mail at: firstname.lastname@example.org.

-A successful fellowship is one in which the board fellow gains insight into the challenges and rewards of nonprofit board governance and real world experience serving on a board of directors.
-In addition to the fellow, two primary partners play a critical role in the fellowship experience: the mentor and the CEO of the nonprofit.
+A successful fellowship is one in which the board fellow gains insight into the challenges and rewards of nonprofit board governance and real-world experience serving on a board of directors.
 Below is a brief list of expectations for the fellow.

 The Fellow should:

 - Commit to and participate fully in the program.

 - Attend board and committee meetings, as appropriate.

 - Identify a project with the CEO and the board mentor.
 The project(s) should be related to the board’s work, of value to the nonprofit and should use the fellow’s expertise to help advance the work of the board.